nVent Electric (NYSE:NVT) Releases FY 2022 Earnings Guidance

-nVent Electric (NYSE:NVT – Get Rating) updated its FY 2022 earnings guidance on Friday.
+nVent Electric (NYSE:NVT – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $2.17-$2.23 for the period, compared to the consensus estimate of $2.20.
-The company issued revenue guidance of $2.81 billion-$2.86 billion, compared to the consensus revenue estimate of $2.76 billion. nVent Electric also updated its FY22 guidance to $2.17-$2.23 EPS.
+The company issued revenue guidance of $2.81 billion-$2.86 billion, compared to the consensus revenue estimate of $2.76 billion. nVent Electric also updated its Q3 2022 guidance to $0.58-$0.60 EPS.

-A number of research analysts have issued reports on the stock.
-The Goldman Sachs Group reduced their price objective on shares of nVent Electric from $43.00 to $38.00 and set a buy rating on the stock in a research report on Thursday, June 23rd.
-Barclays boosted their target price on shares of nVent Electric from $43.00 to $47.00 and gave the company an overweight rating in a report on Monday.
-Five investment analysts have rated the stock with a buy rating, According to MarketBeat.com, nVent Electric presently has a consensus rating of Buy and a consensus price target of $42.40.
+NVT has been the subject of several recent analyst reports.
+Royal Bank of Canada raised their target price on nVent Electric from $36.00 to $39.00 and gave the company an outperform rating in a research note on Monday, August 1st.
+Barclays lifted their price target on nVent Electric from $43.00 to $47.00 and gave the stock an overweight rating in a research note on Monday, August 1st.
+Finally, The Goldman Sachs Group decreased their target price on nVent Electric from $43.00 to $38.00 and set a buy rating for the company in a research report on Thursday, June 23rd.
+Five analysts have rated the stock with a buy rating, According to MarketBeat, the company currently has an average rating of Buy and a consensus price target of $41.80.

 nVent Electric Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, August 5th.
-Investors of record on Friday, July 22nd will be paid a $0.175 dividend.
-This represents a $0.70 dividend on an annualized basis and a yield of 1.95%.
-The ex-dividend date of this dividend is Thursday, July 21st. nVent Electric’s payout ratio is 40.94%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, August 5th.
+Stockholders of record on Friday, July 22nd were issued a dividend of $0.175 per share.
+The ex-dividend date of this dividend was Thursday, July 21st.
+This represents a $0.70 dividend on an annualized basis and a dividend yield of 1.98%. nVent Electric’s dividend payout ratio is 40.94%.

-Hedge funds have recently bought and sold shares of the business.
-First Republic Investment Management Inc. raised its position in nVent Electric by 52.5% in the 1st quarter.
-First Republic Investment Management Inc. now owns 38,359 shares of the company’s stock worth $1,334,000 after buying an additional 13,200 shares during the last quarter.
-Graham Capital Management L.P. purchased a new position in nVent Electric in the 1st quarter worth about $1,082,000.
-Ethic Inc. raised its position in nVent Electric by 16.5% in the 1st quarter.
-Ethic Inc. now owns 23,687 shares of the company’s stock worth $824,000 after buying an additional 3,363 shares during the last quarter.
-Bank of Montreal Can raised its position in nVent Electric by 10.6% in the 1st quarter.
-Bank of Montreal Can now owns 21,601 shares of the company’s stock worth $768,000 after buying an additional 2,072 shares during the last quarter.
-Finally, Donoghue Forlines LLC increased its position in shares of nVent Electric by 27.2% during the 1st quarter.
-Donoghue Forlines LLC now owns 19,298 shares of the company’s stock valued at $671,000 after purchasing an additional 4,126 shares during the last quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Virtu Financial LLC bought a new stake in shares of nVent Electric during the 1st quarter worth about $210,000.
+Advisors Asset Management Inc. boosted its stake in shares of nVent Electric by 50.7% during the 1st quarter.
+Advisors Asset Management Inc. now owns 6,690 shares of the company’s stock worth $233,000 after acquiring an additional 2,251 shares in the last quarter.
+Walleye Capital LLC bought a new stake in shares of nVent Electric during the 1st quarter worth about $306,000.
+Raymond James Financial Services Advisors Inc. boosted its stake in shares of nVent Electric by 9.2% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 10,999 shares of the company’s stock worth $383,000 after acquiring an additional 923 shares in the last quarter.
+Finally, AlphaCrest Capital Management LLC lifted its position in shares of nVent Electric by 36.8% during the 1st quarter.
+AlphaCrest Capital Management LLC now owns 11,498 shares of the company’s stock worth $400,000 after purchasing an additional 3,093 shares during the last quarter.
 Hedge funds and other institutional investors own 88.44% of the company’s stock.

 nVent Electric plc designs, manufactures, markets, installs, and services electrical connection and protection products worldwide.
 The company operates through three segments: Enclosures, Electrical & Fastening Solutions, and Thermal Management.
 The Enclosures segment provides solutions to connect and protect critical electronics, communication, control, and power equipment; physical infrastructure solutions to host, connect, and protect server and network equipment; and indoor and outdoor protection for test and measurement and aerospace and defense applications in industrial, infrastructure, commercial, and energy verticals.